-Master of Education in Curriculum & Instruction; Children's and Young Adult Literature
+Master of Education - Curriculum & Instruction; Children's and Young Adult Literature

 The Department of Teaching & Learning holds as its central mission the preparation and development of educators at all levels.
 The department ensures that its professional education programs are based on essential knowledge, established and current research findings, and sound professional practice.
 The Department offers a M.Ed. in 17 areas of concentration as well as a M.S. in 13 of those areas.
 The master's degree consists of required core courses coupled with courses specifically related to the area of concentration.
 A culminating experience or thesis concludes the degree and provides evidence of the knowledge, skills, and dispositions gained while in the program.

 Upon completion of this program, graduates will be able to:

 - Perceive reading as the process of constructing meaning through the interaction of language, and the context of the reading situation.

 - Understand that students need opportunities to integrate their use of literacy through reading, writing, listening, speaking, viewing, and representing visually.

 - Know classic and contemporary children’s and young adult literature, both fiction and nonfiction.